Azure/azure-powershell/src/Synapse/Synapse/help/Az.Synapse.md

 Starts a Synapse Analytics Spark session.

 ### [Start-AzSynapseSqlPoolVulnerabilityAssessmentScan](Start-AzSynapseSqlPoolVulnerabilityAssessmentScan.md)
-Start a Synapse Analytics SQL pool vulnerability assessment scan record.
+Starts a vulnerability assessment scan.

 ### [Start-AzSynapseTrigger](Start-AzSynapseTrigger.md)
 Starts a trigger in a workspace.